luis-cj/luis-cj/README.md

 Here are some of the projects I'm currently working on:

+- [**British Airways experience**](https://github.com/luis-cj/data-science-british-airways): identified top 5 reasons for customer dissatisfaction using NLP from actual reviews and built a classification tree-based ML model that helped identify the 5 most important factors when booking a flight.

+- **End-to-End Machine Learning App**: created a weather forecasting app using my own Raspberry Pi and a microcontroller to predict the room temperature at home with an error of 5% using XGBoost.

+- **Forecasting Food Retailer**: developed a multi-step forecasting LightGBM model to predict sales of 20 food products in 2 different stores using recursive forecasting with a mean average error of 5 daily selling units.

 - [**Retail market analysis**](https://github.com/luis-cj/data-science-retail-market-madrid): analysed Madrid neighborhoods using Airbnb data, identified 11 key areas for maximising renting revenue.

 - [**Solar power plant generation analysis**](https://github.com/luis-cj/data-science-solar-power-plant): developed root cause analysis for equipment failures, resulting in the implementation of preventive measures that reduced future failures by 30%.

-- [**British Airways experience**](https://github.com/luis-cj/data-science-british-airways): identified top 5 reasons for customer dissatisfaction using NLP from actual reviews and built a classification tree-based ML model that helped identify the 5 most important factors when booking a flight.

-- **End-to-End Machine Learning App**: created a weather forecasting app using my own Raspberry Pi and a microcontroller to predict the room temperature at home with an error of 5% using XGBoost.

 ## Skills